A lot or a little?

 What parents need to know

 Parents need to know that Secret of Mana is a downloadable action-oriented role-playing game for PS4 and Windows that's also an updated port of a 1993 Super Nintendo game by the same name.
 Although there's no blood or gore, there's a heavy emphasis on combat as characters use swords, spears, and a variety of special attacks against enemies who disappear into puffs of smoke or feathers when defeated.
 The most objectionable content present in the game comes in the form of a flying "book enemy" that opens up to a page that looks like a centerfold picture of a woman, but without any detail shown.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Secret of Mana.

 - Parents say